Not a rare disease

 inflammatory bowel disease (IBD), the general name for conditions that cause inflammation in the gastrointestinal (GI) tract.
 Common signs and symptoms include abdominal pain and cramping, diarrhea, and weight loss.
 Other general symptoms include feeling tired, nausea and loss of appetite, fever, and anemia.
 Complications of Crohn's disease may include intestinal blockage, fistulas, anal fissures, ulcers, malnutrition, and inflammation in other areas of the body.
 Crohn's disease can occur in people of all age groups but is most often diagnosed in young adults.
 The exact cause is unknown, but is thought to involve both genetic and environmental factors.
 It appears to run in some families.
 Treatment is aimed at relieving symptoms and reducing inflammation, but some people require surgery.Crohn's disease is a type of

 - UC and Crohn's, a Web site for kids and teens with ulcerative colitis or Crohn's disease sponsored by the Crohn's & Colitis Foundation of America (CCFA).

 - Genetics Home Reference (GHR) contains information on Crohn's disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.